Estimated reading time: 4 minutes

 Many organizations offer tuition reimbursement to offset costs as part of a comprehensive benefits package.

-An organization’s ability to administer on-site employee training can result in substantial cost-savings.
+An organization’s ability to administer on-site employee training can result in substantial cost savings.

-One organization that I worked with, had less than 100 employees and provided in-house training.
+One organization that I worked with had less than 100 employees and provided in-house training.

 This training included various topics that included classes on quality, performance management, writing and giving performance appraisals, customer service standards, and company-specific computer software.

 The organization utilized in-house experts to teach these classes.
+Project learning is also a great way to increase employee job skills.

-Employees enjoyed learning from each other and these in-house classes resulted in a great team-building experience.
+Employees enjoyed learning from each other, and these in-house classes resulted in a great team-building experience.

 Advantages of On-Site Training